feldera/storage-design/format.md

 branching factor will be high.
 For example, over 100 32-byte values fit in a 4-kB block, even considering overhead.

 The branching factor is more important for large values.
 Suppose only a single value fits into a data block.
-The index block that refers to it reproduces the first and last value in each data block, which in turn makes it likely that index block only fits a single child, which is pathological and silly.
+The index block that refers to it reproduces the first value in each data block, which in turn makes it likely that index block only fits a single child, which is pathological and silly.

 Thus, we need to ensure at least a minimum branching factor even with large values.
 The program in this repository will estimate some